-The Pre-Physical Therapy Program offered at Mount Saint Mary College consists of two tracks leading to a Bachelor of Arts in biology or psychology from the Mount and a doctorate in physical therapy (D.P.T.) from New York Medical College (NYMC).
-The typical program for most students will be a 4 + 3 program.
+The Pre-Physical Therapy Program offered at Mount Saint Mary College leads to a Bachelor of Arts in Biology or Psychology and a doctorate in physical therapy (D.P.T.) from New York Medical College (NYMC).
 In this program, students will complete their bachelor's degree either in biology or psychology, while taking the prerequisite courses for entrance into the Physical Therapy Program at NYMC.
 Upon meeting the requirements of the program, candidates will make application to NYMC.
 After successful completion of the program, students will be awarded a D.P.T. from NYMC.
-Through a special agreement with NYMC those students whose academic performance is outstanding of the first year at NYMC the student will be awarded a Bachelor's degree from Mount Saint Mary College.
-After completing the program at NYMC the student will be awarded a D.P.T. from NYMC.